bamlab/dev-standards/react-native/tests/setup-detox-jest.mo.md

 import packageFile from '../package.json';
 const detoxConfig = packageFile.detox;

-//Adapt value depending on maximum amount of time your tests take.
-In our case the CI will wait 2mins before failing. jest.setTimeout(120000);
+//Adapt the value.
+If it is too short your tests won't have time to run.
+If it's too long on the other hand, it will hang for too long before it fails.
+//120000 is a good default value to start with jest.setTimeout(120000);

 beforeAll(async () => {